 What taxes may apply to CFD commodity traders in the UK?

 Profits from CFD trading are generally subject to Capital Gains Tax (CGT) in the UK.
 Every individual has an annual CGT allowance (as of 2024/25, it is £3,000).
-Profits exceeding this are taxed at 10% for basic rate taxpayers and 20% for higher or additional rate taxpayers.
+Profits exceeding this amount are taxed at 10% for basic-rate taxpayers and 20% for higher- or additional-rate taxpayers.